pyeventsourcing/eventsourcing/README.md

 ```

 Congratulations!
 You have created a new event sourced application!

+If you want to model other domain events simply declare them on the entity class along with the events, extend
+the EventSourcedEntity.mutator() method to apply the events to entities by changing the state of the entity;
+and implement methods on the entity which generate, apply, and publish the domain events.

 The example above uses an SQLite in memory relational database, but you could change 'db_uri' to another
 connection string if you have a real database.
 Here are some example connection strings - for